 Manage threads in your editor

-You can use the following guide to integrate comments directly into your editor.
-For a full list of all Comments editor commands see the Editor Commands documentation page.
+Use this guide to integrate comments directly into your editor.
+For a complete list of all Comments editor commands, see the Editor Commands page.

 You can also interact with comments from outside your editor via our Comments REST API.